-In the early 1880s, the mapmaker Francis Galton began to imagine a series of ideal trips.
-Each started in his home city, London, but from there they ranged far afield—to Greenland, or Morocco, or the distant reaches of the Pacific.
+In the early 1880s, the mapmaker Francis Galton (best known today for his unfortunate work in eugenics) began to imagine a series of ideal trips.* Each started in his home city, London, but from there they ranged far afield—to Greenland, or Morocco, or the distant reaches of the Pacific.
 By figuring out how long each of these trips would take, and drawing lines grouping those destinations that could be reached in an equal amount of time, he figured he could provide a service to travelers, sailors, and those who simply wanted to know how long it would take their mail to get someplace.

 Galton’s calculations presumed smooth sailing all the way: “I assume the seasons to be favorable, that immunity has been obtained from political obstructions, and that friends on the spot have made preparations to avoid delay,” he wrote.
 For each trip, he consulted steamer timetables, estimated package-shipping times, and personal correspondence from friends at the Post Office.
 He then sorted the destinations into different color groupings—everywhere one could get to between ten and 20 days was yellow, for example, while everything that took more than 40 days to reach was brown.